Managing your inventory

 A Copy of a book is a powerful thing

-can be listed on multiple sales channels, like Squarespace, Biblio, and eBay.
-For more information about that, see our documentation about channels
+The Copy can be listed on multiple sales channels, like Squarespace, Biblio, and eBay.
+For more information about that, see our documentation about channels.

 Data privacy and control